A substantial residential addition to a South Perth bungalow configures two long gardens and celebrates seasonal change.

 Builder: The Little House Co., Structural: Forth Consulting, Landscape: Kelsie Davies Landscape Architecture, Estimator: Rebecca Hunn

-An existing 1930’s Arts and Crafts bungalow has been restored and extended.
-Passing through the centre of the original house the interior of the new addition is thick (like a castle) but is mostly white, fluid and undulating.
-Light rolls around soft curves.
-The addition is a long sequence of rooms - the floors cascade down the natural fall of the site.
-There is one room per level divided by short runs of four or five steps each.
-The rooms contract, expand and contract in scale depending on the intimacy required in each space.
-Each room is correlated to a different sequence of gardens - a pool, a shady summer clearing and an outdoor living room under a concrete rotunda.
+Through the centre of the original house the new wing’s interior is thick, mostly white, fluid and undulating.
+Light rolls around coves and soft edges.
+The interior sequence of rooms, with floors following the site’s fall – one room per level – are divided by short runs of steps.
+The rooms contract and expand depending on the intimacy required.
+Each room is correlated to a different garden – a pool, a shady summer clearing and an outdoor living room under the concrete rotunda.
+Floors and low plinth-walls form vessels defining rooms character beneath the undulating white ceilings.
+At the house’s centre, a ‘binding room’ of singular colour orchestrates movement as a chamber with six doors.